7 top tips for an awesome road trip

 Tip 2: Give your car a good once-over before you start

 Look, machines are imperfect.
 And it would be typical for you to set off on a huge adventure only to suffer some sort of engine failure or from something that could have been prevented with a bit of a check-up.
 So, before you head off, give your motor a thorough once-over and have some sort of breakdown cover in place.
+This is especially important for bigger vehicles, such as RVs.
+If you have recently seen a fifth wheel for sale and put an offer in, make sure you give it a once over before setting off!
+You don’t want to breakdown in the vehicle that is getting you to these great places.

 Tip 3: Gather up your best tunes